Privacy when sharing links

 Honest limits

-• A website will always see connection-level data (e.g., IP) — without a connection there is no content.
+• A website will always see at least connection data (e.g., IP) — no connection, no content.

-• Logins link behavior strongly to an account (and often devices).
+• A login links behavior strongly to an account (often across devices).

 • Incognito reduces local traces, but it’s not network protection.

-• Full prevention is rarely realistic — strong reduction often is.
+• Perfect prevention is rare — strong reduction is realistic.

-SafeShare targets one clear slice: reduce link-borne extra data (tracking parameters) before sharing.
+SafeShare targets a clear slice: reducing link-based extra context (tracking parameters) before you share.

-1. Do I need to be logged in — or can I share a public view?
+1. Do I need to be logged in—or can it work without?

 2. Is the link unnecessarily long (utm_*, gclid, fbclid …)?

-3. Can I clean it first and share the clean version?
+3. Can I clean first and then share?

-4. Are tracking protection and permissions set reasonably?
+4. Are browser protection and permissions set reasonably?

-Tip: to link “Privacy when sharing links”, use /en/privacy-when-sharing-links/.
+Tip: if you want to link this page, use /en/privacy-when-sharing-links/.

 FAQ